 Instead, give your writer a week or more to return your content.
 A good rule of thumb is the more content you need to be written, the longer a timeframe you should provide.

 What’s more, if you can put your freelancer on a semi-regular schedule, they’ll be more able to leave room for you in their schedule.

 Companies are radio silent when a freelancer asks questions.

 Once you hire a freelancer, you are likely their only point of contact at your company.
 Especially when they’re just getting started, they may ask clarifying questions about something they’re writing or indicate that they’re unable to find a piece of information you’ve asked be included.

 Be sure to respond to them in a timely fashion.
 If you don’t answer their questions, that means their writing will stall, which in turn, will lengthen the content’s completion timeframe.

 Different companies have different expectations for the stages of content creation they’d like to see.
 Some only want the finished articles.
 Others expect that they’ll see a pitch, an outline, a finished piece of content, and a revision.

 There is nothing wrong with either of these expectations, but freelancers should know how many stages of the brainstorming, drafting, and revision stages you’d like to see from the start.

 In other words, if you expect an outline before the article, let them know.
-If you want to one or two revisions included in the content they’re creating, indicate that when you first set up your parameters.
+If you want one or two revisions included in the content, they’re creating, indicate that when you first set up your parameters.

 Companies never offer a feedback process, even if they dislike the content.